victorrentea/spring/spring-app/src/test/java/victor/training/crypto/keytool-cheatsheet.md

 # Export the public key from a KeyPair as a certificate file (.cer)
 keytool -exportcert -keystore a.jks -storepass storepass -alias a -file a.cer -rfc

-# Import a certificate (.cer) in the truststore of a JKS
+# Import a certificate (.cer) in the truststore of a JKS: from now on. if a java program uses b.jks
 keytool -import -alias a -file a.cer -keystore b.jks -storepass storepass